newellbrandon/kastendevhub.github.io/_posts/2024-01-03-oauth-config.markdown

 And that's pretty much it!

 {% include note.html content="Because our user has the clusterrolebinding of cluster-admin, he has unrestricted access within k10.
-If we gave him a narrower scope using the `k10-admin` clusterrole:
+If we gave him a narrower scope on the cluster, we can still grant him Kasten administrative access using the `k10-admin` clusterrole:

 ```
 $ oc create clusterrolebinding k10-admin-kastendemo --clusterrole=k10-admin --user=matt.slotten@hisemail.com